danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 (default: )

-#### `new`

-Attempt to launch homepage in a new browser window/tab.

-* 0: launch in the current window
-* 1: launch a new window
-* 2: launch a new tab

-(default: 0)

-#### `top`

-Set true to attempt to raise the launched browser window to the top.
-This is the default behavior for several platforms even if it's not set.

-(default: false)

 #### `index`

 The index page to visit when the browser is launched.
 This is a URL path under